 All ovarian tumours are examined to see if there are any holes or tears in the outer surface of the tumour or ovary.
 The outer surface is referred to as the capsule.
 The capsule is described as intact if no holes or tears are identified.
 The capsule is described as ruptured if the outer surface contains any large holes or tears.

-Why is this important?
 This information is important because a capsule that ruptures inside the body may spill tumour cells into the abdominal cavity.
-A ruptured capsule is associated with worse prognosis and is used to determine the tumour stage (see Pathologic stage below).
+A ruptured capsule is associated with a worse prognosis and is used to determine the tumour stage (see Pathologic stage below).

 There are two kinds of implants.